Pacific Wrecks

 Mission History

 On April 2, 1945 took off from Sydney on a flight via Rockhampton Airfield (Connor Park) on a flight bound for Owi Airfield.
 Aboard were supplies and eight personnel.
-Before landing, this B-24 circled the runway several times before attempting to land down wind on an unused runway.
-The bomber ran off the end of the runway into Lion Creek and crushed the nose and thrust the bomber's tail upward.
-Five were injured in the crash.
+Before landing, at Rockhampton Airfield this B-24 circled the runway several times before attempting to land down wind on an unused runway.
+The bomber ran off the end of the runway into Lion Creek causing the nose to impact the ground and thrust the bomber's tail upward.
+During the crash, five were injured.
+Immediately, RAAF firemen responded and used their ladder to reach the elevated left waist window to rescue Lt.
+Shuckme who was pinned under radio equipment.
+The other crew and passengers exited through the rear hatch.

 Wreckage